INDEPENDENT AUSTRALIAN MACHINERY PRICE DATA

 3 independent sources for Melbourne — published rate pages and direct quotes — aggregated to a median.
 We never publish a rate without showing its source count.

-How do I pay less to hire a mini excavator 5t?
+How do I pay less to hire a 5 tonne excavator?

 Weekly hire beats day-by-day if the job runs long, independents often undercut the national chains, and delivery fees change the real total — always compare the delivered price.
 If your usage is regular, run the buy-vs-hire numbers before signing another hire docket.